There isn't a “correct way” to create videos, just like there's not just one way to

 As we mention on the Moodle information page, Moodle has the ability to host resources such as files or URLs.
-For the health of the Moodle service and to help support the best user experience, we request that large files such as videos and audio files be uploaded to your Google Drive, and distributed via URL in Moodle.
+For the health of the Moodle service and to help support the best user experience, we request that large files such as videos and audio files be uploaded to your Google Drive and distributed via URL.
 Instructions on how to use Google Drive for this are available in the Other How Tos section on the Moodle help page.

 Communication from CIT will always be signed by an employee's name.
 CIT will never ask for your password to keep your account active or to increase your email storage space.